yury-lysogorskiy/lammps/doc/src/compute_msd.rst

 Restrictions
 """"""""""""

-Compute *msd* cannot be used with a dynamic group.
+Compute *msd* cannot be used with a dynamic group and the number of atoms in the compute group must not be changed by some fixes like, for example, :doc:`fix deposit <fix_deposit>` or :doc:`fix evaporate <fix_evaporate>`.

 Related commands
 """"""""""""""""